 2.4.1 Enduring a losing season is one of the greater challenges a coach faces.
 Rather than dwell on the negativity associated with losing, it is your job as the coach to remain upbeat and positive.
 Find something the team did well and focus on that.
-Praise them for the effort they put forth in spite of the loss.
+Praise them for the effort they put forth despite the loss.